 Ethel Winter, a former dancer with the Martha Graham Dance Company and Juilliard teacher, died on March 10.
 She was 87.

 Shaun O’Brien, a celebrated former character dancer with New York City Ballet, died Thursday in Saratoga Springs, New York, The New York Times reported.
 He was 86.

 Zina Bethune, 66, a former Nutcracker Clara for New York City Ballet and the founder of a Los Angeles dance and theatrical company, was struck by two vehicles and killed shortly after midnight Sunday after she apparently stopped to help an injured animal along Forest Lawn Drive in L.A., The Los Angeles Times

 Choreographer and dancer Rudi van Dantzig died at his home in Amsterdam on Thursday at the age of 78.
 He had been suffering from cancer for some time, according to Dutch News.nl.

 Many young African Americans received their first taste of the fine art of dance from Dr. Gloria “Dip” Mathis Venson at Deeta’s Lively Arts Dance Studio in South Memphis, Tennessee.

-Miguel Terekhov, a dancer with the two leading Ballets Russes troupes of the 1940s and ’50s and a co-founder, with his wife, of the School of Dance at the University of Oklahoma, died January 3 at the home of a daughter in Richardson, Texas, reported the New York Times.
-He was 83 and lived in Oklahoma City.
+Miguel Terekhov, a dancer with the two leading Ballets Russes troupes of the 1940s and ’50s and a co-founder, with his wife, of the School of Dance at the University of Oklahoma, died January 3.

 Elvin “Mr. Al” Arnold—the man who said he taught more than 10,000 people in Mobile, Alabama to dance—died December 24 in an area hospital.
 According to AL.com, he was 88.